What is the maintenance of natural pools like?

 It is also a good time to check the general condition of the pool and make any necessary repairs.

-The working system we recommend to keep the pool in perfect condition is:
+The working system that we recommend to keep the pool in perfect condition is:

 General overhaul of the natural pool

-General maintenance of the natural pool consists of the removal of leaves or any debris floating in the water to prevent the proliferation of algae and other living things.
+General maintenance of the natural pool consists of the removal of leaves or any dirt floating in the water to prevent these residues from proliferating algae and other living components.

-This cleaning can be done with a pool cleaner or an aquatic hoover, and all you have to do is run it over the floor to pick up the existing debris.
+This cleaning can be done with a pool cleaner or an aquatic vacuum cleaner, and the only thing you have to do is to pass it over the floor to collect the existing debris.

 Annual pool cleaning

-However, there is a type of maintenance for natural pools that is much more thorough, and this should be carried out once a year.
+However, there is a type of maintenance for natural pools that is much more thorough, and this should be done once a year.

 We recommend that you start early and set aside a couple of hours for cleaning.